Confusing Concepts: Asian Handicaps And Dead Heat Rules

 If odds are cut:

-Your $20 bet stays at $20 but the odds are multiplied by ⅔ so you have $20 at +533 and you walk away with $126.66 total (your stake + the profit derived from the bet).
+Your $20 bet stays at $20 but the odds are multiplied by two-thirds so you have $20 at +533 and you walk away with $126.66 total (your stake plus the profit derived from the bet).

 How To Determine How Your Sportsbook Handles Dead Heats

 At this point, you are probably anxious to know which sportsbooks cut stake and which sportsbooks cut odds.
-Sportsbooks post this information in their House Rules.
-Every sportsbook displays their House Rules somewhere on their site.
-Typically, House Rules are 98% the same across sportsbook brands.
-However, their Dead Heat Rule is one area where you definitely should do the homework to determine their stance.
+Sportsbooks post this information in their house rules.
+Every sportsbook displays their house rules somewhere on their site, generally in the footer or some other fine-print section.

 Conclusion